gama1221/react-typescript-project-management-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, click star and fork it.
+If you like this project, click the star and fork it.

 ### Key Features <a name="key-features"></a>

-> This project contains three simple files such as hello.html, hello.css and test.md files.
-It demonstrates how to setup a linter in css and html.
+> This project contains three simple files such as hello.html, hello.css, and test.md files.
+It demonstrates how to set up a linter in css and HTML.

 - **HTML**
 - **CSS**